reiinakano/xcessiv/docs/walkthrough.rst

 1) Xcessiv creates a new job and stores it in the Redis queue.
 2) An available RQ worker reads the job and starts processing.
-3) The RQ worker loads both the dataset and base learner, and sets the base learner with the desired hyperparameters using ``set_params``.
+3) The worker loads both the dataset and base learner, and sets the base learner with the desired hyperparameters using ``set_params``.
-4) The RQ worker generates meta-features using the method defined during dataset extraction (cross-validation or through a separate holdout set).
+4) The worker generates meta-features using the method defined during dataset extraction (cross-validation or through a separate holdout set).
 5) Using the newly generated meta-features and ground truth labels, the worker calculates the provided metrics for the given base learner.
 6) The worker updates the database directly with the newly calculated metrics.
 7) The worker saves a copy of the meta-features to the Xcessiv project folder.
 These are used during the ensembling phase.